KetevanGallagher/Geosocial-Network-Location-Inference/README.md

 ### Fairfax Mobility Network

 This table shows the qualitative results for the Fairfax Mobility Data.
 The results for the Fairfax Mobility Data show similar patterns to that of the Facebook Location data.
-For the Partitioning Algorithm with 24 known locations, clusters can be seen where communities where matched correctly, but vertices within the community were matched incorrectly.
+For the Partitioning algorithm with 24 known locations, clusters can be seen where communities where matched correctly but individual vertices within the community were matched incorrectly.

 | Known Locations | Random Algorithm | Greedy Algorithm | Partitioning Algorithm | Graph Drawing Algorithm |
 |     :---:    |     :---:      |     :---:     |     :---:     |     :---:     |